k9securityio/k9-cli/README.md

 * who can administer IAM?
 * what principal or resource access has changed?
+* who can administer AWS IAM?
+* which resources are overly accessible? e.g. S3 buckets, KMS keys
+* which principals have too much access to particular service resources? e.g. S3 or DynamoDB

 This is a 'preview' release intended for early adopters.
 Only the commands documented in the **Usage** section have been implemented.
 The other commands are stubs that show where the CLI is going.

+Check out the [demo.sh](scripts/demo.sh) script to see how to automate IAM analysis with the k9 CLI.

 ## Get Started
 Download one of the released binaries, rename the file to k9 or k9.exe and place it in your execution path.
 By default, the k9 CLI will expect the report database to be homed in your current working directory.

-Everything is working if you can run the following command and it reports version such as `v0.0.2`.
+Everything is working if you can run the following command and it reports version such as `v0.3.0`.

 ```sh
 k9 version